HL7/fhir-udap-security-ig/input/pagecontent/general.md

 <div class="bg-info">
 Note: The example keys `privacy_disclosures` are derived from keys previously published by Carequality.
-The full Carequality example can be viewed [here](https://carequality.org/wp-content/uploads/2020/12/Carequality-Consumer-Facing-App-Certification-Profile.pdf).
+The full Carequality example can be viewed <a href="https://carequality.org/wp-content/uploads/2020/12/Carequality-Consumer-Facing-App-Certification-Profile.pdf">here</a>.
 </div>

 <table class="table">